wso2/docs-choreo-dev/en/docs/manage-message-brokers/create-choreo-managed-kafka-services.md

 ## Create a Choreo-managed Kafka service

-!!! note "Kafka service billing"
-     Billing for Kafka services you create within your Choreo organization will be included in your current Choreo subscription.
-The pricing will vary depending on the service plan of the resources you create.
-For details, see [Choreo Platform Services Billing](../references/choreo-platform-services-billing.md).

 Follow the steps below to create a Choreo-managed Kafka service:

 1. Sign in to the Choreo Console at [https://console.choreo.dev/](https://console.choreo.dev).